 Update*

 *In February 2022, we held the inaugural Mike Cramsie Memorial – Racing to Cure Brain Cancer Race Day in Canberra.
 We had a wonderful day with Richie Callander attending to emcee the event.
-Particularly special was a horse Mum has a share in winning the race named in Dad’s honour.
-Amongst mainly family and friends, we were thrilled to have raised over $37,000 for the Mark Hughes Foundation!
+Particularly special was a horse Mum has a share in ‘Lethal Lady’ winning the race named in Dad’s honour.
+Amongst mainly family and friends, we are excited and proud to say we raised over $37,000 for the Mark Hughes Foundation!
+We also had some great media coverage, hopefully raising more awareness about brain cancer.
+Planning is now underway to hold the day again in 2023.

 Written by Kate Harrison (Michael’s daughter)